 - 1) Propose a date to all committee members that is 2-3 weeks in the future.
 This can be done with the help of the grad coordinator, via online survey, or through proposing multiple dates via email and asking for replies. - 2) As soon as a date and time are arranged, the student should reserve a presentation location such as the department conference room, lab conference room, or classroom. - 3) Once all the arrangements are made, the student must notify the graduate director and graduate coordinator by sending the following information: - a.
 The exam title (optional a copy of the written exam), - b.
 The date, time, and location of the exam, - c.
-Confirm names of full committee (can be done via an accurate Plan of Study) - 4) The graduate program coordinator will then submit the official pre-approval paperwork to the university, create an oral defense announcement flyer, and post the flyer on the appropriate announcement boards.
+Confirm names of full committee (can be done via an accurate Plan of Study)

+- 4) The graduate program coordinator will then submit the official pre-approval paperwork to the university, create an oral defense announcement flyer, and post the flyer on the appropriate announcement boards.
 Per university policy, all doctoral oral defenses must be open to the public.
 The student will be asked to approve the flyer and give feedback before it is posted. - 5) While the student is preparing for the oral defense, a Research Skills Letter must be composed, signed by the student's advisor, and submitted to the graduate program assistant.
-The purpose of this letter is to explain in 2-4 sentences how each course the student took at KU helped prepare them to complete PhD level research.
-A sample template of this letter can be found online @ .
+The purpose of this letter is to explain in 2-4 sentences how each course the student took at KU helped prepare them to complete Ph.D. level research.